atu-se/atu.innomadic.com/courses/sad/index.md

       - Nick: 30%
       - Amina: 40%
       - Yusuf: 30%
-  - Due 19-May @ 11:59p.m.
+  - Due 29-May @ 11:59p.m.
-  - Do *not* send until after your final project submission
+  - Do *not* send until after your project submission

 # 5-May-2018